forestryio/forestry.io/hugo/content/blog/content-blocks-give-your-editors-the-power-to-built-pages.md

 ![](/uploads/2018/04/code-moving-reduced.gif)

-To give an idea of what is happening behind the scenes we created this :point_up:

 ## Need to know more?

-We just published a Frontend Friday article providing an in-depth explanation on how to use blocks and set them up.
+We just published a Frontend Friday [article](/blog/empower-content-creators-with-a-modular-content-strategy/) providing an in-depth explanation on how to use blocks and set them up.

-Also make sure to check out our docs on this topic.
+Also make sure to check out our [docs]() on this topic.